Mayor’s 2021 Budget Calls for Increases in Parking Fees, Violations

 - The leasing of city property/space (+$13,000 from 2020).

-The mayor’s budget didn’t indicate if the Fire Inspection, Building Permit, or Park fees were going up to do proposed rate increases, or due to increased demand.
+The mayor’s budget didn’t indicate if the Fire Inspection, Building Permit, or Park fees were going up due to proposed rate increases, or due to increased demand.
 The rental income from leasing city property is most likely contractual and built into any lease the city has with its various tenants.

 The complete city budget can be found online at the city website.
 The Jamestown City Council will begin reviewing the budget later this month and is required to adopt a final spending plan by the end of November.